HiXray-author/HiXray/README.md

 	    <img src="images/dataset_comparison.png"/>
 	</div>
 ## Install
-1. Access HiXray dataset

-	HiXray dataset is available only for ACADEMIC PURPOSE, If you want to access the dataset, please sign the PDF <a href="https://rstao95.github.io/Commitment.pdf">file</a> and send it to rstao AT buaa.edu.cn.
-After receiving your request, we will rely with the download link soon.
-2. If you want to train your model, execute the following command: change root to `MuBo`
+1. If you want to train your model, execute the following command: change root to `MuBo`
    ```
    cd MuBo